-Disruptions caused by French transport strikes today have affected millions, even the top-tier travellers on Etihad Airways’ white-glove service.
+Disruptions caused by French transport strikes today have affected millions, even the top-tier travelers on Etihad Airways’ white-glove service.

 The airline has issued an announcement informing passengers that its premium chauffeur service to and from Charles de Gaulle Airport is temporarily unavailable.